akashghosh256/ObjectDetection_with_HandGestures_Controls/README.md

 - If you encounter any issues with audio playback or hand tracking, ensure that your webcam and audio devices are properly connected and configured.
 - Make sure that the necessary dependencies are installed, as mentioned in the "Installation" section.
-- Make Sure you have Python 3.7 or above installed.
+- Could you make sure you have Python 3.7 or above installed?
-- Make sure you have the latest version of pip installed.
+- Could you make sure you have the latest version of pip installed?
 - Check your internet connection.
-- Make sure you have enough RAM and CPU to run the program.(It is requred for better FPS and performance of the program)
+- Make sure you have enough RAM and CPU to run the program.
+(It is required for better FPS and performance of the program)